Dieppe Raid: German

 The capture of a copy of the Dieppe plan allowed the Germans to analyse the operation.
 Rundstedt criticised the plan's rigidity, saying that "the plan is in German terms not a plan, it is more a position paper or the intended course of an exercise."
 Other senior German officers were equally unimpressed; General Konrad Haase considered it "incomprehensible" that a division was expected to overrun a German regiment that was supported by artillery, "...the strength of naval and air forces was entirely insufficient to suppress the defenders during the landings".
 General Adolf-Friedrich Kuntzen could not understand why the Pourville landings were not reinforced with tanks where they might have succeeded in leaving the beach.
 The Germans were unimpressed by the Churchill tanks left behind; the armament and armour were compared unfavourably with that used in German and Soviet tanks.

 The Luftwaffe was pleased with how it had performed during the air battle.
 One report judged the Fw 190, which formed the bulk of the air defence, to be 'in every way suitable as a fighter-bomber'.
-It ascribed its good performance despite its marked numerical superiority to the "aggressiveness and better training of the German fighter pilots".
+It ascribed its good performance despite its marked numerical inferiority to the "aggressiveness and better training of the German fighter pilots".
 The Luftwaffe had been so active during the battle that only 70 of the 230 airframes available at the start of the day were combat ready by day's end.
 The Luftwaffe had consumed all its 20mm cannon ammunition available in the West, so much so that there was not enough for routine flight operations in the next couple of days.

 The Germans were pleased with their successful defence whilst noting faults in their own communications, transport and location of support forces but recognised that the Allies were certain to learn some lessons from the operation and set about improving the fixed defences.
 As the overall theatre commander in the West, Rundstedt was adamant that the Germans must learn Dieppe's lessons.
 He was anxious that the Germans were not left behind in learning from Dieppe: "Just as we have gained the most valuable experience from the day of Dieppe, the enemy has learnt as well.
 Just as we evaluate the experience for the future, so will the enemy.
 Perhaps he will do this to an even greater extent because he has paid so dearly for it".

 The Dieppe raid also provoked longer-term strategic decisions.
 In October, Hitler's high command produced a "Memorandum Regarding Experiences in Coastal Defence", which was provoked in large part by Dieppe.
 This document provided a framework for German commanders to plan coastal defence in the future.
 It laid down, amongst other principles, that air superiority was the key to a successful coastal defence strategy.